A perfect recipe for Burns night or any other winter evening, pairing our fantastic Scottish salmon with whisky!

 A celebration of Scottish flavours, this recipe can be whipped up in no time and makes a delicious special supper for two.

-we like a mix of black and white peppercorns
+crushed peppercorns (we like a mix of black and white pepper!)

-Smear the salmon fillets with mustard, then press the mixed peppercorns into the top side of each one to coat.
+Rub the mustard over the salmon fillets, then press the mixed peppercorns into the top side of each one to coat.
 Season with a little salt.

 Heat a heavy skillet or frying pan on a medium-high heat.
 When hot, add the butter and as soon as it starts to bubble and foam, put the salmon fillets in the pan, skin-side down.

 Reduce the heat to medium and cook the fillets for 4-5 minutes.
-Then remove the fillets to a warmed plate and lightly cover with another plate or foil so the salmon can rest.
+Then remove the fillets to a warmed plate and lightly cover with foil to keep the salmon warm.

 Now make the sauce.
 Turn the heat up under the skillet again and add the whisky.
 When it has come to the boil, let it bubble until reduced by half.